International experimental work, independent documentary, and new platforms hold the potential to stop the spread of panic.

-The Finger Lakes Environmental Film Festival (FLEFF) motto “A Different Environment” has accrued new significance and depth.
-And so too has our 2020 festival theme, INFILTRATIONS.
+The Finger Lakes Environmental Film Festival (FLEFF) maxim “A Different Environment” has accrued new significance and gravity, as has our 2020 festival theme, INFILTRATIONS.

-COVID-19 has slung the world into a different environment with staggering rapidity.
+Overnight, COVID-19 has thrown the world into a different environment.

-We are living in a different environment of hand washing, remote meetings, online instruction, self-quarantine, social distancing, and telecommuting as we cocoon at home or venture out in protective gear to do our part to fight the coronavirus.
-This different environment requires more than self-care: it demands community care.
+We live in a different environment of hand washing, remote meetings, online instruction, self-quarantine, social distancing, and telecommuting as we cocoon at home or venture out in protective gear to do our part to fight the coronavirus.
+This different environment requires more than self-care; it demands community care.

 1Point3Acres.com (US/China/UK) with their Coronavirus Dashboard

-dGenerate Films (US/China) with free one-month access to over 70 Chinese independent films
+dGenerate Films (US/China) offering free one-month access to over 70 Chinese independent films

-EngageMedia (Indonesia/Australia) with works on the pandemic, migrants, and Papua
+EngageMedia (Indonesia/Australia) with works on migrants, the pandemic, and Papua, New Guinea

-Insights International “Infiltrating Work” videos on people with disabilities in the workplace
+Insights International with “Infiltrating Work,” videos on people with disabilities in the workplace

 Labor Beat (Chicago) chronicling workers’ struggles

-Scribe Video Center (Philadelphia) with participatory community media from people in neighborhoods
+Scribe Video Center (Philadelphia) with neighborhood-centered participatory community media

-Wenhua Shi (US/China) experimental media exploring the interstices between east/west art practices
+Wenhua Shi (US/China) presenting experimental media exploring the interstices between East/West art practices

-The current global pandemic canceled the embodied version of the 23rd Annual Finger Lakes Environmental Film Festival, but it did not cancel our belief that global independent media can fortify all of us for whatever struggles lie ahead.
+The current global pandemic has canceled the embodied version of the 23rd Annual Finger Lakes Environmental Film Festival, but it did not cancel our belief that global independent media can fortify all of us for whatever struggles lie ahead.

 We present this exhibition for all those needing respite from mainstream news, social media feeds, or commercial streaming binge-watching.